Newborn Session Guide

 We’ll be moving them around and wrapping and unwrapping them for their sleepy newborn images, so we want to make sure they’re sleepy enough to allow us to handle them.

-Somewhere around day 8 they discover the joy that is stretching!
+Somewhere after the 10th day they discover the joy of stretching!
 Once that happens…they’re not about to let us get them into those sweet poses or wraps without a fight.
+It can be done, just takes a little more time.

 Please contact me when you know your due date and we will set your session date ‘in pencil’.
 This date is not set in stone as babies come when they want.
 Call, text or email me when your baby is born so we can adjust your session date if needed.